GenericMappingTools/gmt/doc/rst/source/basemap.rst

 Description
 -----------

-Creates a basic or fancy basemap with axes, fill, and titles.
+Creates a basic or fancy basemap (frame, with no actual map inside) with axes, fill, and titles.
 Several map projections are available, and the user may specify separate tick-mark intervals for boundary annotation, ticking, and (optionally) gridlines.
 A simple map scale (|-L|) or directional rose (|-T|) may also be plotted.
 At least one of the options |-B|, |-L|, or |-T| must be specified.